 I used black sequins and tiny black beads for mine.
 You may choose to use larger beads without the sequins, safety eyes, sew-on google eyes, or regular buttons... the look you want it totally up to you!

 Something I think looks super cute is to shape the face slightly when you sew on the eyes.
 To do this, stitch the first eye on, then (using the same thread, still attached to the first eye), go in further with the needle before coming up at the location where you will sew on the second eye.
 This will force some of the polyfil to get caught under your thread.
 Then, as you stitch on the second eye, pull the two eyes a little toward eachother.
 This creates a ridge between the eyes that looks quite cute.

-Next year, I hope to have time to make my daughter a gingerbread themed Autumn Grace tunic with white ricrac and some fabulous big buttons.
+Next year, I hope to have time to make my daughter a gingerbread themed Muskoka tunic with white ricrac and some fabulous big buttons.
 I will likely have scraps of brown fleece left over again, so more of these little guys are very likely in my future!

 DOWNLOAD THE GINGERBREAD MEN TEMPLATES HERE

 Now it's high time I head back to my sewing table and finish up those other things on my Christmas to-do list.
 I hope this last week goes smoothly for everyone as we sew our way to the Big Day.